 The LBPA was amended in 2016 and includes changes such as an Individual Reading Plan (IRP) and increased expectations for 3rd grade students beginning in 2018-2019.

-Questions may be directed to Dr. Tenette Smith, Bureau Director for the Office of Elementary Education and Reading, at email@example.com or 601-359-2586.
-Questions may also be directed to the K-3 Assistant State Literacy Coordinators: Jill Hoda (firstname.lastname@example.org), Lori Stringer (email@example.com), or Kristen Wells (firstname.lastname@example.org).
+Questions may be directed to Dr. Tenette Smith, Executive Director for the Office of Elementary Education and Reading, at email@example.com or 601-359-2586, or Kristen Wells, State Literacy Director, at firstname.lastname@example.org.
+Questions may also be directed to the K-3 Assistant State Literacy Coordinators: Jill Hoda (email@example.com), or Lori Stringer (firstname.lastname@example.org).

 Visit www.strongreadersms.com for the latest resources, activities and news about Mississippi's literacy campaign.